 & it is my sincere hope, that in the future it will becomes a more viable option for all those who would prefer not to put their health at risk.

-Thankfully for those struggling with emotional health difficulties accessing hypnotherapy is much, much easier.
+Thankfully for those struggling with mental health difficulties accessing hypnotherapy is much, much easier.